ghoshkunal123/twitter_realtime_sentiment/README.md

 Create an s3 trigger on Event Type ObjectCreated on s3 kunal-dl-stage and prefix KunalAWSSentiment-awscloud Choose the runtime environment as Python 3.6
-Make sure that msck repair table points to the right KunalAWSSentiment database and table KunalAWSSentimentawscloud
+Make sure that msck repair table points to the right KunalAWSSentiment database and table KunalAWSSentimentawscloud Add a trigger to the lambda picking the above stated kinesis stream

 ### Create a lambda function f_stream_KunalAWSSentiment-awscloud_to_s3
 Copy the code from twitter_realtime_sentiment/lambda/f_stream_KunalAWSSentiment-awscloud_to_s3.py